 For more information about business taxes, check out the Alaska Department of Revenue’s website.
 It’s also highly recommended to chat with an Alaska tax attorney to get customized guidance for your unique business situation.

 LLCs are known for being flexible in their management, but did you know that they’re also quite flexible with their tax obligations?
-By default, a single-member LLC is taxed as a sole proprietorship while multi-member LLCs are taxed as partnerships.
+By default, a single-member LLC is taxed as a sole proprietorship, while multi-member LLCs are taxed as partnerships.
 This avoids “double taxation,” in which profits are taxed at both the business level and the individual owner level.
-But an LLC can also elect to be taxed as a What is a C corporation? or S corporation (please see our What is an S Corp? page).
+But an LLC can also elect to be taxed as a C corporation or S corporation.

 A C corp designation comes with double taxation.
 Although this can be a drawback, some LLCs may find the benefits of a C corp election worth the double taxation.
 For example, C corps come with the most tax deductions.